learnbyexample/learn_gnuawk/gnu_awk.md

 CSE     Amy     67
 ```

-With multiple field comparison, constructing the key might become important for some cases.
-If you simply concatenate field values, it may lead to false matches.
+For multiple field comparison, you need to construct the key robustly.
+Simply concatenating field values can lead to false matches.
 For example, field values `abc` and `123` will wrongly match `ab` and `c123`.
 To avoid this, you may introduce some string between the field values, say `"_"` (if you know the field themselves cannot have this character) or `FS` (safer option).
 You could also allow `awk` to bail you out.
 If you use `,` symbol (not `","` as a string) between field values, the value of special variable `SUBSEP` is inserted. `SUBSEP` has a default value of the non-printing character `\034` which is usually not used as part of text files.

 ```bash
 $ cat dept_name.txt